+The Company paid a \$0.86 per share dividend (\$1.5 billion) during the second quarter of fiscal 2014 related to fiscal 2013.
 The Company paid a \$0.75 per share dividend (\$1.3 billion) during the first quarter of fiscal 2013 related to fiscal 2012.
 The Company paid a \$0.60 per share dividend (\$1.1 billion) during the second quarter of fiscal 2012 related to fiscal 2011.
-The Company paid a \$0.40 per share dividend (\$0.8 billion) during the second quarter of fiscal 2011 related to fiscal 2010.
-As of the filing date of this report, the Board of Directors had not yet declared a dividend related to fiscal 2013.
+As of the filing date of this report, the Board of Directors had not yet declared a dividend related to fiscal 2014.

-During fiscal 2013, the Company repurchased 71 million shares of its common stock for approximately \$4.1 billion.
-During fiscal 2012, the Company repurchased 72 million shares of its common stock for approximately \$3.0 billion.
-During fiscal 2011, the Company repurchased 135 million shares of its common stock for \$5.0 billion.
-As of September 28, 2013, the Company had remaining authorization in place to repurchase 161 million additional shares.
+During fiscal 2014, the Company repurchased 84 million shares of its common stock for \$6.5 billion.
+During fiscal 2013, the Company repurchased 71 million shares of its common stock for \$4.1 billion.
+During fiscal 2012, the Company repurchased 72 million shares of its common stock for \$3.0 billion.
+As of September 27, 2014, the Company had remaining authorization in place to repurchase 77 million additional shares.

 We believe that the Company's financial condition is strong and that its cash balances, other liquid assets, operating cash flows, access to debt and equity capital markets and borrowing capacity, taken together, provide adequate resources to fund ongoing operating requirements and future capital expenditures related to the expansion of existing businesses and development of new projects.
 However, the Company's operating cash flow and access to the capital markets can be impacted by macroeconomic factors outside of its control.
 See "Item 1A - Risk Factors".
 In addition to macroeconomic factors, the Company's borrowing costs can be impacted by short- and long-term debt ratings assigned by independent rating agencies, which are based, in significant part, on the Company's performance as measured by certain credit metrics such as interest coverage and leverage ratios.
-As of September 28, 2013, Moody's Investors Service's long- and short-term debt ratings for the Company were A2 and P-1, respectively, with stable outlook; and Fitch's long- and short-term debt ratings for the Company were A and A-1, respectively, with stable outlook; and Fitch's long- and short-term debt ratings for the Company were A and F-1, respectively, with stable outlook; and Fitch's long- and short-term debt ratings for the Company were A and F-1, respectively, with stable outlook.
-The Company's bank facilities contain only one financial covenant, relating to interest coverage, which the Company met on September 28, 2013, by a significant margin.
+As of September 27, 2014, Moody's Investors Service's long- and short-term debt ratings for the Company were A2 and P-1, respectively, with stable outlook; Standard & Poor's long- and short-term debt ratings for the Company were A and A-1, respectively, with stable outlook; and Fitch's long- and short-term debt ratings for the Company were A and F-1, respectively, with stable outlook.
+The Company's bank facilities contain only one financial covenant, relating to interest coverage, which the Company met on September 27, 2014, by a significant margin.
 The Company's bank facilities also specifically exclude certain entities, such as Disneyland Paris, Hong Kong Disneyland Resort and Shanghai Disney Resort, from any representations, covenants or events of default.